-Representative bodies are allowed to bring public interest actions regarding product liabilities.
-However, such actions are restricted.
-Under article 47 of the Law of the People's Republic of China on the Protection of Rights and Interests of Consumers, the China Consumers' Association and consumer associations established at provincial level may only file a lawsuit with a people's court for actions that harm the legitimate rights and interests of many consumers.
+According to the Civil Procedural Law, where multiple consumers' rights and interests or public interests are damaged, the authorities stipulated in the law and relevant organisation may file a lawsuit.
+For example, representative bodies are allowed to bring public interest actions regarding product liabilities.
+Under article 47 of Law of the People's Republic of China on the Protection of Rights and Interests of Consumers (the Consumers Rights Law), the China Consumers' Association and consumer associations established at provincial level may file a lawsuit with a people's court for actions that harm the legitimate rights and interests of many consumers.
+The People's Procuratorate may also file a lawsuit when no one else files actions, which is more and more commonly seen in practice in recent years.